 Many people are finding a second income by performing work on the side.

-Any of these could use their own guides, but you may find some success in selling crafts on Etsy, dropshipping with Oberlo, or performing digital tasks and jobs for people on UpWork or Fiverr.
+Any of these could use their own guides, but you may find some success in selling on Etsy, dropshipping with Oberlo, selling pictures of your feet, starting a blog, or performing digital tasks and jobs for people on Upwork or Fiverr.

 Larger shopping stores and online outlets will pay referral commissions whenever sales are referred to them.